Problem-dependent attention and effort in neural networks with applications to image resolution and model selection: Results from Threshold-based Classifiers

-Table \ref{tab:threshold} illustrates the results from the sequential classifier outlined in Figure \ref{fig:flowchart} for the different datasets and models, using a variety of different propensity thresholds for case-specific model selection.
-The structure of the table is similar to that of Table \ref{tab:performance}, but for each dataset and model, two rows of values are shown: the percentage of cases that were correctly classified and the number of bytes of data that were required.
-The column labeled ``Benchmark'' shows the performance obtained by applying the trained model on the full-sized images, as in the full-sized Test results column in Table \ref{tab:performance}.
-In that case, the data cost is equal to the number of bytes of the full-sized image: $28*28 = 784$ for MNIST-style images, $32*32*3 = 3,072$ for the RGB images, and $32*32 = 1,024$ for the grayscale versions of those RGB images.
-The columns to the right of the benchmark show the results from a sequential model in which the 7x7 or 8x8 test image is used first, the 14x14 or 16x16 image is used if the propensity for that classification falls below the threshold, and if that classification falls below the threshold, the full-sized image is used.
+In panel A of Table \ref{tab:threshold}, the columns to the right of the benchmark show the results from a sequential model in which the 7x7 test image is used first, the 14x14 image is used if the propensity for that classification falls below the threshold, and if that classification falls below the threshold, the full-sized image is used.
 Results are shown using thresholds of 80\%, 90\%, 95\%, 97.5\%, 99\%, and 99.9\%.
-For cases in which the 7x7 or 8x8 image is used, the number of bytes read is only $7*7 = 49$ for the MNIST-style images, $8*8*3 = 192$ for the RGB images, and $8*8 = 64$ for the grayscale RGB.
+For cases in which the 7x7 image is used, the number of bytes read is only $7*7 = 49$.
 If the model's level of confidence for that classification falls below the threshold, however, then that image is discarded and a new and larger image must be read.
-Thus, if the 14x14 or 16x16 image is used, the total number of bytes read is $49 + 14*14 = 245$ for a MNIST-style image, $192 + 16*16*3 = 960$ for an RGB image, and $64 + 16*16 = 320$ for one of the RGB images converted to grayscale.
-If neither of the downsampled images are used for a given case, then those 245, 960, or 320 bytes have already been read, and the classifier must still incur the 784-, 3,072-, or 1,024-byte cost of reading the full-sized image.
+Thus, if the 14x14 image is used, the total number of bytes read is $49 + 14*14 = 245$ for a MNIST-style image.
+If neither of the downsampled images are used for a given case, then those 245, bytes have already been read, and the classifier must still incur the 784-byte cost of reading the full-sized image.
 Thus the worst case data cost for the sequential classifier is greater than for the benchmark case, and it rises with the propensity threshold.
+Within each row, the bolded values show the accuracy and data usage rates for the threshold-based classifier that, among the thresholds presented here, achieves the lowest data usage subject to the constraint that the accuracy is at least 95\% as high as that of the benchmark.

+For the small RGB images in panel B, the same setup applies, but the first image examined has dimensionality 8x8x3 and consumes $8*8*3 = 192$ bytes or $8*8 = 64$ for the images that were converted to grayscale for the LeNet-5 classifier.
+Supposing that the level of confidence falls below the threshold, the 16x16x3 image is examined, so that the total data cost is $192 + 16*16*3 = 960$ or $64 + 16*16 = 320$ for the LeNet-5 case in which the image is converted to grayscale.
+And if the propensities in both downsampled cases fall below the threshold, then the total data cost is $192 + 960 + 3,072=4,224$ or $64+320+1,024=1,408$ in the LeNet-5 case.